Pine Tree - Year 5 2023 - 2024

 PE:

-The children will have outdoor PE on a Tuesday and indoor PE on a Thursday.
+The children will have indoor PE on a Monday and outdoor PE on a Thursday.
 The children should come to school wearing their PE kits.
 PE kits should be a house colour t-shirt, plain black shorts/ joggers/leggings and a plain black jacket/jumper.
 Please remember to tie long hair up and make sure no jewellery is worn.

 Homework: